AccelByte/accelbyte-python-sdk/docs/samples/oidc.md

 3. In `/login/callback` endpoint:
     - Get auth token from `PhantAuth` with `code` from the query string
     - Perform login platform using `Platform ID` and `ID Token` from `PhantAuth` auth token
-    - After login platform is successful, we can try to call some AccelByte Cloud endpoints
+    - After login platform is successful, we can try to call some AccelByte Gaming Services endpoints

 ```mermaid
 sequenceDiagram